tfpf/mersenne-twister/doc/README.md

 These are all macros, not functions.
 However, they are written to behave like functions, so I document them as if they are functions.

-In each of the following, `mt` is an optional argument, denoting the MT19937 object to use.
-If it is not provided, an internal MT19937 object will be used instead.
+In each of the following, `mt` is an optional argument, denoting the 32- or 64-bit MT19937 object to use.
+If it is not provided, the internal 32- or 64-bit MT19937 object will be used instead.
+The initial states of both of these internal objects are the same as if they were seeded with 5489.

 ---

 ```C
 void mt19937_seed(uint32_t seed, struct mt19937_t *mt);
 ```
 Seed 32-bit MT19937.
-If this function is not called, its initial state is the same as if it were seeded with 5489.
 * `seed` 32-bit number.
-If this is 0, MT19937 will be seeded with the sum of the Unix time and the process ID.
+If this is 0, it will be seeded with the sum of the Unix time and the process ID.
 * `mt` MT19937 object to seed.

 ```C
 void mt19937_64_seed(uint64_t seed, struct mt19937_64_t *mt);
 ```
 Seed 64-bit MT19937.
-If this function is not called, its initial state is the same as if it were seeded with 5489.
 * `seed` 64-bit number.
-If this is 0, MT19937 will be seeded with the sum of the Unix time and the process ID.
+If this is 0, it will be seeded with the sum of the Unix time and the process ID.
 * `mt` MT19937 object to seed.

 ---